eugenebakisov/scramblies/README.md

     make repl

 If everything was successful you should be able to open [localhost:3000](http://localhost:3000) and see web app with some css.
 You may also check out Swagger UI at [localhost:3000/api](http://localhost:300/api).
-Shadow-cljs is configured to start web server in watch mode on [localhost:8020](http://localhost:8020) - which can be useful for working with styles in cljs views as they will be compiled on the fly by tailwindcss and delivered by shadow-cljs dev server automatically instead of requiring you to manually reload index.html served by Clojure web server.
+Shadow-cljs is configured to start web server in watch mode at [localhost:8020](http://localhost:8020) - which can be useful for working with css in cljs views as they will be compiled on the fly by tailwindcss and delivered by shadow-cljs dev server automatically.

 <a id="LocalCider"></a>